New Ostomate Information/Overview

 If you have high output overnight as some urinary diversions do and some ileostomies, use an extra collection bag that connects the pouch with tubing to a larger bag known as a bedside drainage system.

 Use a belt to provide a mechanical support if your stoma is near the waist line.
-If the stoma is elsewhere on the abdomen a binder or a hernia belt may help.
+If the stoma is elsewhere on the abdomen a binder or a hernia belt may help add extra support.

 Moisture under the skin barrier not from output leakage—If you tend to sweat/have moisture under the skin barrier try applying an aluminum chloride hexahydrate antiperspirant to skin prior to a skin barrier application.
 Example: Drysol, Driclor.